CIS: an Interdisciplinary PhD Program

-By the beginning of their second year, students are required to be working with a faculty mentor on a project that leads to a research publication.
-This is a new requirement that was added to keep students focused on research while working on exams.
+By the beginning of the second year, students are required to be working with a faculty mentor on a project that leads to a research publication.
 The three exams and publication requirement should be completed by the end of the third year.

-The second phase of the program follows the traditional PhD program format of a proposal defense, conducting the research, and a final dissertation defense.
+The second phase of the program follows the traditional PhD program format of a creating and defending a dissertation proposal, conducting research, and a final dissertation defense.

 All students (whether in the first or second phase) are required to enroll and participate in CIS 720 Interdisciplinary Seminar in Communication and Information Sciences, every semester that they are enrolled in the CIS program.
-This seminar offers a balanced mixture of faculty and visitor research presentations, student presentations and professional development topics such as how to write and review research papers, teaching techniques, etc. The seminar also serves as a social focal point critical to a program that is distributed across campus by bringing together the students once a week.
+This seminar offers a balanced mixture of faculty and visitor research presentations, student presentations and professional development topics such as how to write and review research papers, teaching techniques, etc. The seminar also serves as a social focal point critical to a program that is distributed across campus by bringing students together once a week.

 CIS Interdisciplinary Partners